Country Charley Pride

 Country Charley Pride is the debut studio album by country music artist Charley Pride.
 It was released in September 1966 on the RCA Victor label (catalog no. LSP-3645).
 The album was awarded three stars from the web site AllMusic.
-The album debuted on Billboard magazine's country album chart on November 5, 1966, peaked at No. 16, and remained on the chart for 23 weeks.
+The album debuted on Billboards country album chart on November 5, 1966, peaked at No. 16, and remained on the chart for 23 weeks.